Second Chance Kitten Rescue

 Yes, there is.

-Our surrender fee is $35.00 per kitten, however we will reduce it to $20.00 per kitten, provided a 5-star Google, Yelp and/or Facebook review, is completed "prior" to leaving our rescue.
+Our standard surrender fee is $35.00 per kitten.
+However, we’re happy to reduce it to $20.00 per kitten if a 5-star review is posted on Google, Yelp, and/or Facebook before leaving our rescue.

 Email: admin@secondchancekittenrescue.org